falo2k/ProtonPack/README.md

 3. **Load/Save Config**: This will load or save the volume and track configuration to a file on the SD card.
 This is loaded as the default when the pack is first powered

 ### Future Plans
-- Some pin headers in the pack are already spare to support adding a smoke machine to the pack at a later date for venting (market as IO2 on the PCB).
+- Some pin headers in the pack are already spare to support adding a smoke machine to the pack at a later date for venting (marked as IO2 on the PCB).
 This should be easy to trigger in software.
 - Alternative lighting schemes, sounds, animations, etc. can be added relatively easily.
 Switching would probably be done with additional menu items through the OLED controls.
 - I'd like to add more granular volume control, again through the menu, to individually tweak the volume of SFX, Music, and Bluetooth channels.
 - The Ion Switch input currently doesn't do anything.
 I may use this as either a hard or soft toggle for any future smoke effects.